-Want to get in shape this spring?
+Want to get in shape?
 Or perhaps maybe you’re just ready to get out and about after a long winter?
 You’ll want to read up on these nine amazing trails and routes in the Pittsburgh area perfect for getting out and enjoying some outdoor time.

 1. Three Rivers Heritage Trail

 The Three Rivers Heritage Trail is a multi-use riverfront trail system.
 It consists of a 24-mile nonlinear trail with segments on both banks of Pittsburgh’s three rivers.
 The trail is also the Pittsburgh hub for connections like the Erie to Pittsburgh trail and a future connection to the Montour Trail and the Ohio River Greenway Trail.
 In 2010, the trail was awarded National Recreation Trail status by the Department of the Interior.

 Want to get on the trail?
 More info can be found HERE.

 2. Great Allegheny Passage

 This gorgeous passage goes over valleys, around mountains and along rivers.
 Dubbed America’s friendliest long-distance trail, it measures 150 miles from Cumberland, MD to Pittsburgh.
 The best part of it all is that it’s mostly level.
 Cyclists can go through the Cumberland Narrows and cross the Mason-Dixon Line.
 They can also head through Ohiopyle State Park and end at Point State Park.
 For the ultimate spring adventure, the Allegheny Passage is a great idea for some outdoor fun for nature lovers.